buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcMonetaryMeasure.md

 # IfcMonetaryMeasure

-A monetary measure is the value of an amount of money without regard to its currency.
+A monetary measure is the value of an amount of money without regard to its currency.<!-- end of definition -->

 Type: REAL